How to resume a scrape after a crash

 const DB_PATH = 'scrape-checkpoint.db'

-// The worklist.
-On a real run this comes from a sitemap, a CSV, or a seed crawl.
+// the worklist. on a real run this comes from a sitemap, a CSV, or a seed crawl.

 const urls = [